British Aerospace: Acquisitions and restructuring

 In mid-1992, BAe wrote off £1 billion of assets, largely as part of redundancies and restructuring of its regional aircraft division.
 This was the largest asset write-off in UK corporate history.
 General Electric Company (GEC), later to sell its defence interests to BAe, came close to acquiring BAe at this time.
 BAe cut 47% of its workforce (60,000 out of 127,000), 40,000 of which were from the regional aircraft division.

-Evans decided to sell non-core business activities which included The Rover Group, Arlington Securities, BAe Corporate Jets, BAe Communications and Ballast Nedam.
+Evans decided to sell non-core business activities, which included the Rover Group, Arlington Securities, BAe Corporate Jets, BAe Communications and Ballast Nedam.
 Although the rationale of diversification was sound (to shield the company from cyclical aerospace and defence markets) the struggling company could not afford to continue the position: "We simply could not afford to carry two core businesses, cars and aerospace.
 At one point Rover was eating up about £2 billion of our banking capacity."
-BAe Corporate Jets Ltd and Arkansas Aerospace Inc were sold to Raytheon in 1993.
+BAe Corporate Jets and Arkansas Aerospace were sold to Raytheon in 1993.
 In 1994, the Rover Group was sold to BMW and British Aerospace Space Systems was sold to Matra Marconi Space.
-In 1998, BAe's shareholding of Orange plc was reduced to 5%.
+In 1998, BAe's shareholding of Orange was reduced to 5%.
 The Orange shareholding was a legacy of the 30% stake in Hutchison Telecommunications (UK) Ltd.

 In 1994, BAeSEMA, Siemens Plessey and GEC-Marconi formed UKAMS Limited as part of the Principal Anti-Air Missile System (PAAMS) consortium.
 UKAMS would become a wholly owned subsidiary of BAe Dynamics in 1998.
 In 1995, Saab Military Aircraft and BAe signed an agreement for the joint development and marketing of the export version of the JAS 39 Gripen.
 In 1996, BAe and Matra Defense agreed to merge their missile businesses into a joint venture called Matra BAe Dynamics.
 In 1997, BAe joined the Lockheed Martin X-35 Joint Strike Fighter team.
 The following year, BAe acquired the UK operations of Siemens Plessey Systems (SPS) from Siemens, while DASA purchased SPS' German assets.

 In the 1990s, BAe was the largest exporter based in the United Kingdom; a Competition Commission report released in 2005 calculated a ten-year aggregate figure of £45 billion, with defence sales accounting for approximately 80%.